 Section 5 What if one of your drugs is not covered in the way you'd like it to be covered?
-Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered s where there is a prescription drug you are taking, or one that you and your should be taking, that is not on our drug list (formulary) or is on our formulary or example: t not be covered at all.
-Or maybe a generic version of the drug is covered but e version you want to take is not covered. ☐ The drug is co explained in Se vered, but there are extra rules or restrictions on coverage for that drug, as ection 4. • vered, but it is in a cost-sharing tier that makes your cost sharing more is you think it should be. • gs you can do if your drug is not covered in the way that you'd like it to be r drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to can do. n a cost-sharing tier that makes your cost more expensive than you think it co Section 5.3 to learn what you can do.
-Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way? f your drug is not o on the Drug List or is restricted, here are options: ☐ You may be ab le to get a temporary supply of the drug. ☐ You can chang je to another drug.
-You can reque the drug. st an exception and ask the plan to cover the drug or remove restrictions from You may be able t o get a temporary supply mstances, the plan must provide a temporary supply of a drug that you are stemporary supply gives you time to talk with your provider about the change in de what to do. • temporary supply, the drug you have been taking must no longer be on the R is now restricted in some way. • w member, we will cover a temporary supply of your drug during the first 90 days ership in the plan. ☐ If you were in t 90 days of the he plan last year, we will cover a temporary supply of your drug during the first plan year. fewer days, we The prescription supply will be for at least a 30-day supply.
-If your prescription is written for will allow multiple fills to provide up to at least a 30 -day supply of medication.
-In must be filled at a network pharmacy.
-(Please note that the long-term care provide the drug in smaller amounts at a time to prevent waste.) nbers who have been in the plan for more than 90 days and reside in a long- lity and need a supply right away: It least a 31-day emergency supply of a particular drug, or less if your written for fewer days.
-This is in addition to the above temporary supply.
+Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered ns where there is a prescription drug you are taking, or one that you and your should be taking, that is not on our drug list (formulary) or is on our formulary for example: nt not be covered at all.
+Or maybe a generic version of the drug is covered but the ersion you want to take is not covered. □The drug is co explained in S overed, but there are extra rules or restrictions on coverage for that drug, as ection 4. □The drug is co than you think overed, but it is in a cost-sharing tier that makes your cost-sharing more expensive it should be. gs you can do if your drug is not covered in the way that you'd like it to be ur drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to a can do. in a cost-sharing tier that makes your cost more expensive than you think it to Section 5.3 to learn what you can do.
+Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?
+If your drug is not on the Drug List or is restricted, here are options: □You may be a ble to get a temporary supply of the drug. □You can chan ge to another drug. □You can requently the drug. est an exception and ask the plan to cover the drug or remove restrictions from You may be able to get a temporary supply cumstances, the plan must provide a temporary supply of a drug that you are is temporary supply gives you time to talk with your provider about the change in cide what to do. • a temporary supply, the drug you have been taking must no longer be on the PR is now restricted in some way.

+□ If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan.